UniHD-CEG/gpugraph500/README.md

 ```

 # Build
-The code to compile is in the folder `cpu_2d/`. to build the binary:
+The code to compile is in the folder `cpu_2d/`.
+To build the binary:

 First build: (or when editing `configure.ac`)